Michael Steele decides not to enter the crowded race for Maryland governor

 Steele, the state’s first Black lieutenant governor, remains popular in Maryland, where he once led the state Republican Party.
 He led the RNC from 2009 to 2011.

-Steele said he recognized all the political challenges he faced as a Trump critic vying for a Republican nomination and as a possible GOP nominee running in a state where Democrats hold a two-to-one margin, but he said none of those played a role in his decision.
+Steele said he recognized all the political challenges he faced as a Trump critic vying for a Republican nomination and as a possible GOP nominee running in a state where Democrats hold a 2-to-1 margin, but he said none of those played a role in his decision.

 Before the formation of the exploratory committee, rumors floated in political circles that Steele, who is a regular commentator on MSNBC, was considering a run as an independent.